smfhashmi/iep_consulting/content/bio/_index.md

     states.
 I am currently a Ph.D. student and working towards my licensure in clinical psychology in Ca, NC and VA.
 In 2015 I formed an agency to serve high functioning individuals with autism in California.
 In my free time, I love to play tennis and travel.
-I am a mother and a dog lover. "
+I am a mother and a dog lover."
-  image: /static/assets/img/sychologist/sychologist-person.png
 ---